xabajian/ACDM_Climate_Adaptation_Feedback/README.md

 Some processed data contain excerpts of Non-Creative Commons Material as defined by the  International Energy Agency (IEA -- see their terms of use at `https://www.iea.org/terms/terms-of-use-for-non-cc-material').
 The emissions factors we use in our analysis are generated using IEA datasets.
 These data are aggregates of the underlying country-by-fuel level emissions factors and as presented contain only insubstantial amounts of the Non-CC Material.
 We attest they cannot be used to reconstruct individual data points in the original dataset.
 The factors we produce are attributable to the following two sources:

 IEA.
 Emissions factors.
 Tech.
 Rep., International Energy Agency (IEA)  (2021).
-URL https://www.iea.org/data-and-statistics/data-product/910 emissions-factors-2021.
+URL https://www.iea.org/data-and-statistics/data-product/emissions-factors-2021.
 All Rights Reserved.

 IEA.
 World energy balances 2021.
 Tech.
 Rep., International Energy Agency (IEA) (2022).
-URL https://www.iea.org/data-and-statistics/data-product/ world-energy-balances.
+URL https://www.iea.org/data-and-statistics/data-product/world-energy-balances.
 All Rights Reserved.